 9. No recognition for your achievements

 If you’re a good employee you deserve at least some recognition for your achievements.
-If you were being recognized, your seniors would see that you are excelling, and hence you would have opportunities for progressing into more senior roles.
+If you were being recognised, your seniors would see that you are excelling, and hence you would have opportunities for progressing into more senior roles.
 COVID has created a sense of disconnection within some work teams so it’s important to make sure recognition is still given when it’s deserved.

 10. No work-life balance

 Are you expected to work so much that you have terrible work-life balance and are constantly being put under stress?
-If you’ve discussed this issue with your management and nothing has changed, that is a bad sign that you’re being slaved away.
+If you’ve discussed this issue with your management and nothing has changed, that is a bad sign you’re not being heard.

 What can you do if you’ve decided to quit a dead end job?